 Hello!
 In addition to performing and researching, I actively work as a voice instructor and coach.
-I currently serve as Assistant Professor of Voice and Opera at The University of South Dakota, where I have taught since the fall semester of 2021.
+I recently completed 4 years as Assistant Professor of Voice and Opera at The University of South Dakota, where I taught since the fall semester of 2021.
+In the spring of 2025 I made the decision to return closer to home to family and relocated to Coralville, IA, and have been teaching at Kirkwood Community College, Knox College, as well as maintaining private studios in Muscatine, IA, Coralville, IA (through Dynamic Music Studios) and Tiffin, IA.
 I began my collegiate teaching career in 2011, and have enjoyed it ever since.
 Previously, I taught at Augustana College (Rock Island, IL), Drake University (Des Moines, IA), Kirkwood Community College (Cedar Rapids, IA), Knox College (Galesburg, IL), and Monmouth College (Monmouth, IL).
 I also maintained a studio of non-majors as part of my Teaching Assistantship at The University of Iowa prior to my start in college-level teaching.
+View my teaching CV here: https://www.jcmendozatenor.com/s/Website-CV.pdf

-For an example of my teaching, please watch the video below, and feel free to read my Teaching Philosophy below the video!
+For an example of my teaching, please watch the videos below, and feel free to read my Teaching Philosophy below the video!

 My Teaching Philosophy: